aksommerville/fullmoon4/README.md

 ### Little bugs and narrative concerns, after playtest 3 August.

+- [ ] credits: Sound effect on delivering the winter clothes
+- [ ] FIRE/MOON chalkguard: Didn't open the first time I entered MOON.
+Clear and redo, and it worked. etc/notes/20230806-chalkguard.save (saved after proceeding)
+- [ ] Hard-coded device name "System Keyboard".
+Can that be moved to a string resource for translation?
+- [ ] Look for other hard-coded text.
 - [ ] Make the farmer emerge faster.
 Should be hard not to see him.
 - [ ] Move items around: Compass to Swamp.
 Umbrella and Wand to Beach?
 Violin to music shop.
 Shovel must come earlier
 - [ ] North pole: Shuffle land bridges south so no blowback while on dry land.